Yuryung-Khaya: Climate

-History and demographics
+History

 The village was founded in 1930 as part of Soviet efforts to settle the nomadic indigenous inhabitants of the region.
 The village's name means White Mountain in the Yakut and Dolgan languages.

-Yuryung-Khaya is the only settlement in the Sakha Republic with a population composed mainly of Dolgans, and also the only substantial population of Dolgans outside the Krasnoyarsk Kray.

 Economy and infrastructure

 The village economy is based around agriculture, specifically reindeer herding, fishing and other farming.
 It is reachable via a winter road leading upstream along the Anabar to Saskylakh.